Lisa Marriott

 Lisa Marriott is a New Zealand accounting academic.
 She is currently a full professor at Victoria University of Wellington.

 Academic career

 After working in the private sector in the UK and the public sector in New Zealand, Marriott did a 2008 PhD titled 'The Politics of Retirement Savings Taxation: a Trans-Tasman Comparison' at Victoria University of Wellington before joining the staff and rising to full professor.

 In 2012, Marriott received a $300,000 Marsden Grant to examine the investigation, prosecution and punishment of white collar and blue collar crime, particularly comparing tax evasion to benefit fraud.
-Finding that tax fraudsters are treated much more leniently that benefit fraudsters.
+Findings included that tax fraudsters are treated much more leniently than benefit fraudsters.